-III.
-Claim I States a Claim That HUD Has Engaged in a Pattern and Practice of Improperly Denying Public Interest Fee Waivers to Public Interest Groups.
+IV.
+Claim I of Each Complaint States a Claim That HUD Has Engaged in a Pattern and Practice of Improperly Denying Public Interest Fee Waivers to Public Interest Groups.

-HUD also has moved to dismiss plaintiffs' pattern and practice claim (Claim I) for failure to state a claim based on its manufactured standard that the conduct in such claims must "rise to the level of extreme non-responsiveness[.]"
+HUD also has moved to dismiss plaintiffs' pattern and practice claims (Claim I of each complaint) for failure to state a claim based on its manufactured standard that the conduct in such claims must be "extreme" and present a "situation[] in which an agency largely abdicates its obligations under FOIA."
 D's Mem.
-6. Plaintiffs' pattern and practice claim stems from a repeated pattern of unlawful conduct by HUD, specifically its repeated refusal to grant fee waivers to non-profit groups, despite their detailed explanations for how they satisfy each of the regulatory fee waiver criteria.
+7. Plaintiffs' pattern and practice claims here stem from a repeated pattern of unlawful conduct by HUD, specifically its repeated refusal to grant fee waivers to non-profit groups, despite their detailed explanations for how they satisfy each of the regulatory fee waiver criteria.
 HUD's motion misses the mark both procedurally and substantively.

 As a procedural matter, motions to dismiss for failure to state a claim are properly considered under Fed.
 R. Civ.
-P. 12(b)(6), and must be evaluated based only on "the facts alleged in the complaint, any documents either attached or incorporated in the complaint and matters of which the court may take judicial notice."
+P. 12(b)(6) and must be evaluated based only on "the facts alleged in the complaint, any documents either attached or incorporated in the complaint and matters of which the court may take judicial notice."
 Hurd, 864 F.3d at 678.
 From those facts the court "should assume their veracity and then determine whether they plausibly give rise to an entitlement to relief."
 Ashcroft v.
 Iqbal, 556 U.S. 662, 679 (2009).